blokcrafters/public-projects/NFT-Deck Info.md

 Development will be done in SwiftUI

 ### Functional & Unit Test
-- unit test
+- Unit Test
-- funtional testing
+- Funtional Test

 ### Release the App to App store